Capture of Fricourt: 21st Division

 The division attacked with the 50th Brigade (attached from the 17th (Northern) Division) on the right and the 63rd and 64th brigades to the left, with the 62nd Brigade in reserve.
 The 50th Brigade was to be ready to attack Fricourt, if the enveloping attacks on the flanks failed, except for the left-hand battalion, which was to attack to form a defensive flank facing the village.
 The 21st Division brigades were to advance to the first objective at Crucifix Trench, the German intermediate line, then continue to the second objective at Bottom Wood and Quadrangle Trench, in the second German intermediate line, to link with troops from the 7th Division.
 The 10th Battalion, West Yorkshire Regiment, attacked on a front of 600 yd; the first two companies reached the German front trench with few casualties, then pressed on to Red Cottage at the north end of Fricourt.
 The rest of the battalion was caught by machine-guns in the village and at German Tambour, which had survived the mine explosions and were forward of the creeping barrage.
 The two companies were practically annihilated and only a few troops reached the front trench.
 The companies at Red Cottage were overrun later in the morning, only a few groups managing to reach the 63rd Brigade to the north.
 The companies in no man's land were pinned down until dark and the battalion lost 710 casualties, the worst battalion loss of 1 July.

 The two 21st Division brigades had to move up the west slope of the Fricourt spur and advance across the dip and the first Fricourt–Contalmaison road to the first objective at Crucifix Trench, on the east slope of the spur.
 The right flank was to advance to Fricourt Farm and the left to Round Wood, south of Scots Redoubt.
-Half of the right flank battalion in the 63rd Brigade advanced five minutes before zero hour, to crawl across no man's land but were forced back by machine-gun fire.
-The survivors formed one line to advance again at zero and were swept by fire from six machine-guns, before reaching the German support trench; forty survivors then followed the barrage to the Sunken Road.
+Half of the right flank battalion of the 63rd Brigade tried to advance five minutes before zero hour, crawling across no man's land but were forced back by machine-gun fire.
+The survivors of the attack formed one line to advance again at zero and were swept by fire from six machine-guns before reaching the German support trench; forty survivors then followed the barrage to the Sunken Road.
 The two support companies were also caught in no man's land and only 104 men reached the front trench, where the troops consolidated and defeated three counter-attacks from Fricourt.
 The left-hand battalion also tried to creep into no man's land and was fired on but continued to advance and the survivors reached the front trench, preceded by a shower of grenades and bombed forward to the support trench.